 The uncovering of abortion amid filth and broken medical equipment came about accidentally even after a woman died and Gosnell murdered a breathing, six-pound abortion survivor, among others.
-Yet others carry physical reminders of their time in his “care”.
+Yet more women carry physical reminders of their time in his “care”.

-If not for the drug bust, would he still be injuring and killing?
+If not for the drug bust, would he still be killing and maiming?